codeforamerica/three/README.md

 Subclassing
 -----------

-It's also possible to subclass `Three`.
+It's also possible to subclass the core `Three` class.

 ```python
 from three import Three